-New Years Day Traditions – 12 Fun Things to do on New Years Day
+New Year’s Day Traditions – 16 Fun Things to do on New Year’s Day

-This list of New Years’ ideas is filled with fun things to do on New Years Day.
-From classic New Years’ traditions such as making New Years’ resolutions to the modern alternative of choosing a word for the year, you can find it all here!
+This final list of New Year’s celebration ideas includes fun things to do on New Year’s Day and in the beginning days of the New Year.
+In other words, this list is full of traditional things to do at the beginning of the year or the start of 2023.
+From classic New Year traditions–such as making New Year resolutions–to the modern and unique alternative of choosing an inspirational word for the year, you can find it all here!

-A wishing tree is a lovely New Years’ tradition for children and adults.
+A wishing tree is a lovely New Year’s tradition for children and adults.
 Use bare branches, decorate a twig tree, or transform a Christmas tree into a New Year’s wish tree.
-If you would like to use your Christmas tree, remove the ornaments and leave the lights to prepare it for wishing ornaments.
+If you would like to use your Christmas tree, remove the ornaments and leave the lights to prepare for wishing decorations.

-Once you have decided on the tree that you will use to decorate as a New Years’ wish Tree, invite friends and family to write their New Years’ wishes onto wishing star ornaments, gift tags, or scraps of paper tied with twine.
-Encourage everyone to write wishes for themselves, others, their communities, and the Earth.
+Once you have decided on the tree you will use to decorate as a New Year’s wish Tree, invite friends and family to write their New Year’s wishes onto wishing star ornaments, gift tags, or scraps of paper tied with twine.
+Encourage everyone to write wishes for themselves, others, their community, or the environment.
 Next, hang them on the tree to help bring them to fruition in the new year.

-A common way to celebrate the New year is to prepare and serve a traditional New Years Day Dinner.
+A common way to celebrate the New year is to prepare and serve a traditional New Year’s Day Dinner.
 Cultures worldwide have different ideas of what foods should be consumed on New Year’s day and why.
-In many cultures, anything round is worthy of eating on New Years Day because circular foods resemble coins and represent money.
-Consuming round foods is therefore thought to bring abundance in the New Year.
+In many cultures, anything that is round is worth (see what I did there?) eating on New Year’s Day.

 A classic example of a traditional New Year’s Day meal is Hoppin’ John with Greens.
-Many southerners believe that eating this classic New Years’ dish containing black-eyed peas, pork, and rice will bring peace and good fortune into the new year.
-Learn more about Hoppin John with Greens, and grab the recipe over on Serious Eats.
-A few more traditional foods to serve on New Year’s Day are listed below.
+Many southerners believe eating this classic New Year’s dish containing black-eyed peas, pork, and rice will bring peace and good fortune into the new year.
+Learn more about Hoppin John with Greens, and grab the recipe on Serious Eats.
+Some more traditional foods to serve on New Year’s Day are listed below.